 When purchasing it is important to realize they can live for over 40 years.
 Buying one is a long-term commitment.

-If you are ready for this commitment, read our care-guide to learn how to properly set up your Russian Tortoise’s enclosure, what to feed them, and what behaviors you should expect…
+If you are ready for this commitment to one of the most popular pet reptiles, read our care guide to learn how to properly set up your Russian Tortoise’s enclosure, what to feed them, and what behaviors you should expect…

 Table of Contents